ocaml/ocamlbuild/manual/manual.md

-For simple use cases, you should not have to write a `myocamlbuild.ml` file, except maybe to specify project-wide configuration options -- similar to command-line options you would pass to ocamlbuild.
+For simple use cases, you should not have to write a `myocamlbuild.ml` file, except maybe to specify project-wide configuration options -- similar to command-line options you would pass to OCamlbuild.
 But it also allows to define new rules and targets (for example to support a shiny new preprocessing program), to define new tags or refine the meaning of existing tags.
 We will cover these use-cases in the more